Still reeling from the last flooding event, Mississippi residents are once again fleeing rising river waters threatening to creep into their homes - KTVZ

 “It’s a little bit concerning,” Miller said.
 “You cut the power off, you’re leaving the house, you pretty much have to pick up and leave.
 You no longer have a home … you just got to come back and hope for the best.”

-While river levels this week aren’t expected to reach the same levels as 2020, Lumumba told CNN that’s not reason to underestimate the threat.
+While river levels this week aren’t expected to reach the same levels as 2020, Lumumba told CNN it is not a reason to underestimate the threat.

 The Ross R. Barnett Reservoir inflows crested Sunday morning, but “there is still a lot of water that must flow downstream,” according to a Sunday release from the Pearl River Valley Water Supply District.
 The 33,000-acre reservoir provides water to Jackson and is upstream of the city.